 Learning at home

-We have had a few photos so far of work being done by Durdle Door children working at home.
+We have had lots of photos of work being done by Durdle Door children at home.
 Well done everyone, keep going.

 10.3.20 – More homework, this time on Italian food.

 3.3.20 – Harry has been cooking up a storm making food for his homework topic on the world’s kitchen.
 This was his menu

 - Buffalo and sticky barbecue Wings (Mexico and America)

 - Calzone (Italy)